How to Measure a Roof with Google Earth: Step-by-Step Guide

 We will also look at some of the tools available in Google Earth that you can use for measuring roofs and how they can help you get accurate results quickly and easily.

 Can Google Earth Really Measure My Roof?

 The simple answer is yes, Google Earth can measure your roof if you know how to use it.
 With the Google Earth app, you can measure a roof in several ways.
-You can draw a line around the perimeter of your roof or any rooftop structure or equipment to get a usefully accurate measurement.
+You can draw a line around the perimeter of your roof or any rooftop structure or equipment to get a usefully accurate (but not exact) measurement.